maccaspacca/BismuthToolsWeb/README.md

 Windows
 =======

-1. Windows 7 or better
-2. Bismuth cryptocurrency installed via the latest installation executable at https://github.com/hclivess/bismuth/releases or run from source
+1. Bismuth cryptocurrency installed via the latest installation executable at https://github.com/hclivess/bismuth/releases or run from source

-Run from source
+2. Full Bismuth node with full ledger mode
-1. Python 2.7 or 3.5 and dependencies as detailed at https://bitcointalk.org/index.php?topic=1896497
+3. Python 3.5.3 and dependencies as detailed at https://bitcointalk.org/index.php?topic=1896497
-2. BS4 ([sudo] [pip] [pip3] install bs4)
+4. BS4 ([sudo] [pip] [pip3] install bs4)
-3. If you wish you can compile your own executables using pyinstaller and the .cmd files provided
+5. Flask

 Linux e.g. Ubuntu 16.04 LTS
 ===========================

-1. Python 2.7 or 3.5 and dependencies as detailed at https://bitcointalk.org/index.php?topic=1896497
+1. Python 3.5.3 and dependencies as detailed at https://bitcointalk.org/index.php?topic=1896497
 2. The Bismuth cryptocurrency installed from source (some additional python components such as pysocks may be needed depending on your installation)
+3. Full Bismuth node with full ledger mode
 4. BS4 ([sudo] [pip] [pip3] install bs4)
-5. You can also compile your own executables using pyinstaller and the .cmd file provided
+5. Flask

 File placement
 ==============